 Courageous, Hardworking, and Observant, the overall fortune of the Roosters is expected to be very stable in 2021, and as long as the Roosters work hard, they’ll find great deals.
 Their lucky colors are yellow, brown, and gold, while their lucky numbers are 5,7, and8.

 Chinese Zodiac Dog

-Though dogs are prudent, honest, and loving, 2021holds little luck for the Dog people, these people will attract criticism from others, and they will also be trapped feeling fatigue and insomnia.
+Though dogs are prudent, honest, and loving, 2021holds little luck for Dog people, these people will attract criticism from others, and they will also be trapped feeling fatigue and insomnia.
 Their lucky colors are purple, red, and green, while their lucky numbers are 3, 4, 9.

 Chinese Zodiac Pig

-Pgs are generous, compassionate, and diligent, and in 2021, they should expect great opportunities in terms of career and their wealth.
-The lucky colors for the Pig people are gold, gray, yellow, and brown, and their lucky numbers 2, 5, and 8.
+Pgs are generous, compassionate, and diligent, and in 2021, they should expect great opportunities in terms of career and wealth.
+The lucky colors for the Pig people are gold, gray, yellow, and brown, and their lucky numbers are 2, 5, and 8.

 How To Know Your Chinese Zodiac Sign And Element

 The 12 animal signs above, along with the five elements in the universe, are all associated with the Chinese calendar, which starts in the second new moon of the year.
 There also are Feng Shui elements (birth) that you should be aware of for you to determine your Chinese zodiac sign.